HealthML/Deep-Learning-Lecture/README.md

 # HPI Deep Learning Lecture

 Here we upload the slide handouts for the HPI Deep Learning Lecture held at the HPI in the summer semester of 2020.
-The course will take place in the summer semesterof 2021 and will be extended.
+The course will take place in the summer semester of 2021 and will be extended ([HPI course webpage](https://hpi.de/studium/im-studium/lehrveranstaltungen/digital-health-ma/lehrveranstaltung/sose-21-3193-deep-learning.html)).

 The Lecture videos can be found on this [Youtube playlist](https://www.youtube.com/playlist?list=PLkxomGYFWp65K_TuG2vxsnzf84WdDHLk0).